IlKaiser/IoT_Group-Project/README.md

 ## Main Idea

-The main idea is to develop a smart floater for boats illegal transit detection near by swimmers, in order to detect if the safe distance is not guaranteed.
-We would like to use ultra sounds for boats detection and notify the violation to the authorities.
-In this way we could also achieve an improvement to water pollution in an indirect way.
-In this way general life quality of tourists can be improved and accidents avoided.
+Safety Floater ia a smart floater with the purpose to detect the illegal transit of the boats near by swimmers, in order to preserve the safe distance.
+This system allows to the authorities to monitor coasts and tourists' welfare.
+At the same time, Safety Floater allows to achieve another goal in an indirect way: improve the water pollution near the coast.

+In future, the system could be used to monitor the state of the sea and to improve the prevention of the illegal traffic of boats by installing a camera in order to get a photo of who break the rules.

 - [Concept](https://github.com/IlKaiser/IoT_Group-Project/projects)